Escherbach/Seq-Roadmap/tech-requirements.md

-# Technical requirements and Bottlenecks in current approaches
+# Bottlenecks in current approaches

 In the [previous section](early-detection), we have laid out the need for ubiquitous metagenomic sequencing at the point of care.
 In this chapter, we focus on the concrete requirements for a clinically viable sequencing device.